When buying property, they say buy the worst house on the best street.

-When purchasing a business if you are looking to grow and succeed where others haven't, look for the worst business with the most potential that you can begin to capitalise on quickly.
+When it comes to purchasing a business, if you are looking to grow and succeed where others haven't, look for the worst business with the most potential that you can begin to capitalise on quickly.

-To help you here's a list of 5 common mistakes business owners make in their business that you, as the new business owner, can turn around very quickly for little cost and reap the benefits.
+To help you, here's a list of five areas of weakness in an existing business that you (the new business owner) can turn around very quickly for little cost:

 Some sellers consider a list of customers as "goodwill".

 Its only goodwill if the current owner has the ways and mean of being constantly in contact with them, and does.
 Many don't.

 If you can find a business that has old and dated record keeping, it will take you some time, but very little cost to collate this information to create a valuable and working customer database.

 Old recordkeeping will also have the business valued less.